ECS Carbon Neutral

 About Carbon Neutral Certification

 The Carpet Institute of Australia (CIAL), proudly introduces the Environmental Certification Scheme (ECS) Carbon Neutral Certification.
-This certification ensures that building fit-out products, including carpets, resilient flooring, and more, achieve recognition of net-zero embodied carbon, reflecting our commitment to a sustainable future.
-Assessed and approved by the Green Building Council of Australia, this initiative sets a benchmark for environmental performance.
+This certification recognises building fit-out products, including carpets, resilient flooring, and more, that have achieved net-zero embodied carbon across their manufacturing scope, from raw material production to factory gate.
+This scope does not include transport, installation, or end-of-life impacts.

-The ECS Carbon Neutral Certification confirms the embodied carbon neutrality of products from raw material production to factory gate (ISO 14040, Categories A1-3).
-Achieving carbon neutrality requires net-zero or carbon-negative emissions, supported by certified carbon offsets.
-The CIAL, acting as the secretary to this standard, ensures independent verification through the Australian Carpet Classification Scheme (ACCS) panel.
+The ECS Carbon Neutral Certification confirms the embodied carbon neutrality of products within this manufacturing boundary.
+Where carbon neutrality is achieved through offsets, only offsets from recognised registries are accepted, including Australian Carbon Credit Units (ACCUs) and Gold Standard certified credits.
+The CIAL, acting as the secretary to this standard, coordinates verification through the Australian Carpet Classification Scheme (ACCS) panel.

 ECS CARBON NEUTRAL